thegitofdaniel/thewebsiteofdaniel/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.

+## Thank-You

+A big thank you to all developers posting amazing open-source content out there.
+A special thanks to [https://github.com/twyle](Lyle Okoth) that published the original template of this website.

 ---